jyotsnapant789/PahadiCrafts/README.md

-# 🛒 MERN E-Commerce Website
+# 🛒 Kumauni Craft E-commerce application

-Welcome to the **MERN E-Commerce Website**!
+Welcome to the **Kumauni Craft**!
 This project is a feature-rich e-commerce application built using the powerful MERN stack, complete with an intuitive user-facing store and an all-encompassing admin dashboard.

 ## ✨ Features